-I have been baking cookies (like my matcha cookies) nonstop all summer mostly because it’s been a tough summer and cookies seem to always make things better.
+I have been baking cookies (like my matcha cookies and pumpkin spice chocolate chip cookies) nonstop all summer mostly because it’s been a tough summer and cookies seem to always make things better.
 Last week, I was looking for a way to use up some leftover tahini, so I decided to throw them in cookies and see how it goes.
 I didn’t expect to like them as much as I did.
 The combination of tahini and brown butter take these cookies to the next level.
 I wasn’t originally going to share this recipe, but it was honestly too good not to.
 I hope you enjoy this recipe for tahini chocolate chip cookies.

 Ingredients, Substitutions & Adjustments